 Building square footage and total annual energy use are used to calculate the Energy Use Intensity (EUI) for a given property.
 You can think of the EUI as a miles per gallon for your building – a lower EUI means the building is performing more efficiently, while a higher EUI may mean there are opportunities for improvement.
 It is also important to note that some facilities may have a high EUI as a result of being a more energy intensive property use, like a pool or a data center.

 Ever thought about installing solar panels on your roof?
 Concerned about the complexity of the permit process?
 Wondering where to go for help?

 Check out our solar potential website to learn about the solar potential in different neighborhoods in Bellevue and for your house.

-To learn about our streamlined permitting process for installing solar on your house, visit our Development Services page.
+Information about our streamlined permitting process for installing solar on your house, is available in Development Services.
 Bellevue Development Services staff familiar with solar installations are available to help.

 As part of a federal Department of Energy grant, Bellevue and other grant partners (Seattle, Edmonds and Ellensburg) have developed a streamlined process for the permitting of small-scale solar installations for single-family residential customers, and have been recognized by the State of Washington as part of the Evergreen State Solar Partnership.

 During 2015, Bellevue participated in the Green Power Challenge with PSE and helped sign up 543 Bellevue residents for Green Power.
 The City exceed its original goal of 250 net new customers, and earned $50,000 toward a solar array on the Crossroads Community Center.